It looked bad, traveling out of state for a weeklong conference at taxpayer expense.

 Many of the 40 or so other Florida lawmakers here this week made the same case, pointing to the vast conference agenda, the ideas they came away with, even handwritten meeting notes as evidence of a worthwhile expense.

 But they also spent time schmoozing, traipsing around Fenway Park and the historic city.
-Through it all, Florida lobbyists battled for face time, though ethics laws appear to have reduced the number of lobbyists .
+Through it all, Florida lobbyists battled for face time - access that has become even more valuable now that ethics laws prevent them from wining and dining lawmakers.

 All told, the total cost to taxpayers will be roughly $70,000, which includes accommodations for about 20 legislative staffers.